|Try a course for free!!

 We are offering free enrollment in our new FJT-120 course: First-Century Jewish Hashqafah.
-Buy the textbook and enroll by July 1, 2017 to be able to discuss the book with its author as you read through it (a $140 value).
+Buy the textbook and enroll in this course to be able to discuss the book with its author as you read through it (a $140 value).
 The textbook can be purchased for only $14.99 from amazon:

 - BIB-101: Tanakh (OT) Survey